 The good news is that Elliptic’s research help law enforcement agencies identify and track these criminal activities.
 However, it is still a significant challenge to prosecute those involved in cryptocurrency money laundering due to the difficulty in tracing the funds.

 270 addresses are responsible for 55% of all cryptocurrency money laundering

 It’s no secret that Cryptocurrency is often used for illegal activity, given its anonymity and lack of regulation.
 A new report found that just 270 addresses responsible all Cryptocurrency money 55% of all cryptocurrency money laundering.

 The report, from blockchain analysis firm Elliptic, looked at data from January 2017 to September 2019.
-During that time, nearly 2,500 cases of crypto money laundering totaled $8 billion.
+During that time, nearly 2,500 cases of crypto money laundering totalled $8 billion.